jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/sast-sca-kiuwan/index.md

 a little by directing the tool.
 What the tool cannot find, is in turn sought and found through human cleverness.

-Also, following what Kevin reports, “*tools find a percentage of the total, but in the end, it’s the human being who decides whether the tool is right or wrong.*” The analysis tools save work, and although they tell lies many times, it becomes easier to determine those lies, than to look for the total vulnerabilities by hand, according to Kevin.
+Also, following what Kevin reports, "*tools find a percentage of the total, but in the end, it's the human being who decides whether the tool is right or wrong.*" The analysis tools save work, and although they tell lies many times, it becomes easier to determine those lies, than to look for the total vulnerabilities by hand, according to Kevin.